pete-mba5/pete-mba5.github.io/_posts/2023-04-14-picture-of-the-day.markdown

 categories: jekyll update
 ---

-Today was our last day in Castellar and to celebrate we wanted to book 1,5h at Salting.
-I still do not know why, but the clerk at the reception convinced me that 2h would be cheaper for us, because it also included jumping socks, that I did not need at all.
-Anyhow, we tried and I won.
-15 mins before expiring our last bout, the kids were totally empty and soared.
+Today was our last day in Castellar and to celebrate, we wanted to book 1,5h at Salting.

+I still do not know how, but the clerk at the reception convinced me that 2h would be the best option for us.
+Total price was the same and it included jumping socks, that I did not need at all.

+Anyhow, I booked it the two hours and the guy was right.
+It was the best option but not because of the price but the consequences.
+Fifteen minutes before expiring our last bout, the kids were totally empty and soared.
+They were lying on the trampolin.

 I will have a pleasant trip back to Germany, while my kids sleep and recover themselves.